 21 Dec Delivering an Effective Year End Performance Review

 The end of the year is a common time for performance reviews.
-Here are a few tips to ensure you and your team get the most out of them.
+Here are a few tips to ensure you and your team create an effective performance review.

 Don’t Limit Discussions to Year-End